abdullahmorrison/xQcBingo/README.md

   - Users can create boards and upload them so that other viewers can play their board
   - Multiple users can play on the same board
     - Moderators can run a huge Bingo game where the winner can win a prize (ex: gifted sub)
+- Set up SMTPJs for Contacts
+- Add a website visitor count (Or adding analytics viewer)
 ### Possible Issues
 ##### CSS issues:
 1. position absolute: for a nav element and the instruction panel I used